mcfnord/rml/src/dishonest.md

 After it played, she confirmed her 4-of-5 fear metric, and repeated a dorky line, "We don't know what he's capable of!"
 We do know she's capable of going from bored to terrified sometime *after* calling the police on the non-emergency contact line.
 And we know the Prosecutor must have reviewed this evidence that strongly contradicted her claim of mortal fear.
+Isn't that what Mark meant by _ongoing investigation?_

 ## Dishonest dad

 Key to the scary news report is the fantastically false police report quoting Emily's dad, a retired fireman.
-He's particularly skillful at sounding scary.
-Here's the report:

-*embed*
+He worked particularly hard to [sound scary](http://ladybug.today/dtm_cop_lies.html).

 Why he hates me relates to some abnormal psychology that I might explain later.
 He's so dishonest that it's boring.
 What matters here is: The prosecutor claimed he read the surreal panorama of accusations and insinuations filed in the custody dispute.
-He must have concluded the claims highlighted by KIRO were false.
+He must have concluded eventually the claims highlighted by KIRO were false.
 Yet he still insisted on a trial.

 ## Excited G.A.L. in too deep